Has Pep Guardiola "ruined" football?

 Pep's style, which influences so much of modern football, has certainly taken some of the inherent joy out of the game, with ruthless efficiency replacing the emotion that came in previous eras.

 It is also fair to suggest that given the pervasiveness of Pep's system, European football has become less individualistic, with players now conditioned to play within the system rather than express themselves.
-There are obviously many exceptions to this, but there is a marked change from 10-20 years ago.
+There are obviously many exceptions to this, but there is a marked change since 10-20 years ago.

 Do you agree that Pep has "ruined football", or is Tim Howard being hyperbolic?
 Let us know in the comments!